CentroEPiaggio/panda_controllers/README.md

 # panda_controllers

-Package of controllers (cartesian impedance and computed torque) implemented within the ROS Control framework for the Franka Emika Panda robot.
+Package of controllers implemented within the ROS Control framework for the Franka Emika Panda robot + elastic wrist + softhand.

 ## Table of Contents
 1. [Installation](#markdown-header-installation)